kopiHyper/expenses_tracker/README.md

 - Add, edit, and delete expenses
 - View spending history and statistics
 - View expenses on a chart for better visualization
-- Support for multiple currencies
-- Secure and encrypted storage of data

 ### Getting Started